jrdegbe/thamesthrive-api/docs/installation/production/guide.md

     - This cluster is designed to gather data from websites and other online sources.

 2. **GUI Control Cluster:** This separate cluster operates within the internal network or is accessible over the Internet but limited to specific IP addresses.
-This setup is for GUI control of Tracardi:
+This setup is for GUI control of ThamesThrive:
     - Configure the environment variable `EXPOSE_GUI_API` as `yes`.
-    - This cluster is utilized by the GUI to control Tracardi.
+    - This cluster is utilized by the GUI to control ThamesThrive.

 #### GUI